 - Find professional assistance in clarifying your objectives for engaging with social media.
 Why should I consider social media?
-What are my goals? - Find help in figuring out which of the many media platforms is the right one for you. - How to create content for social media (e.g. publicise your publications and reach journalists) - Find assistance on how social media may help you explore your career options (e.g. after a PhD or postdoc). - Take first steps towards brushing up your personal professional online profiles.
+What are my goals? - Find help in figuring out which of the many media platforms is the right one for you. - Find assistance on how social media may help you explore your career options (e.g. after a PhD or postdoc). - Take first steps towards brushing up your personal professional online profiles.